canamakay/Citi-Bike-Analysis/README.md

 # Folder Contents
 - 01 Project Management - Project Brief
 - 02 Data - This folder contains two subfolders - 'Original Data' which consists of original data sets and 'Prepared Data' which consists of data sets that are cleaned and ready for analysis.
+Data sets were not uploaded into GitHub due to space limitations.
 - 03 Scripts - Jupyter Notebooks with Python code.
 - 04 Analysis - Contains 'Visualizations' subfolder, which contains all the visualizations created using Python